 Like all new dads, I underestimated the challenge of a newborn child and overestimated my ability to cope.
 I didn’t keep my promise – I didn’t read the book to my son every night.
 For one thing, it was pointless until he grasped the concept of pictures, sounds and words.
 And frankly, I was too tired in those early days (again, admittedly less so than my wife!).

-I look back now at that golden stage of sharing reading with great fondness, tackling Harry Potter together, taking on the voices of the characters.
-But then, just as we were about to start Deathly Hallows, my son declared he wanted to read independently – he no longer needed dad for the funny voices.
+I look back now at that golden age of sharing reading with great fondness, tackling Harry Potter together, taking on the characters’ voices and personalities.
+But then, just as we were about to start Deathly Hallows, my son declared he wanted to read independently — he no longer needed dad for the funny voices.